DSD-DBS/capella-collab-manager/docs/development/docs/code-style.md

 ```

 In this case, we use the prefix `load` to retrieve the data but instead of
-returning it the data is published to all subscriber.
+returning it the data is published to all subscribers.
 However, the naming
 rules from above also apply here (e.g., `loadGitModels` to publish all git models
 to the `gitModels` observable and `loadGitModelById` to publish only one git model
 to the `gitModel` observable)